tsgates/arch-wiki-markdown/wiki/Awesome.md

 If you use a non-reparenting window manager and Java 7, you should uncomment the corresponding line in /etc/profile.d/jre.sh

+> Note:

+As of Java 1.7 and Awesome 3.5 (as installed by the awesome-git package) the fixes described above may cause undesirable behaviour related to menus not receiving proper focus.
+Awesome is now, apparently, a reparenting window manager as of this commit.

+If you are experiencing problems having applied the 'wmname' and '_JAVA_AWT_WM_NONREPARENTING' fixes against a recent Java and Awesome, try removing both fixes.

 > Prevent Nautilus from displaying the desktop (Gnome3)

 Run dconf-editor.
 Navigate to org->gnome->desktop->background and